15 Inspiring Nonprofits and Student Advocacy Groups Transforming Lives

 UrbEd

-As one of the most influential nonprofits in urban education, UrbEd has taken great strides towards making inner-city Philadelphia schools stronger and more efficient.
+As one of the most influential nonprofits in urban education, UrbEd has taken great strides toward making inner-city Philadelphia schools stronger and more efficient.
 UrbEd unites teachers, urban youth, businesses and local organizations in working towards a brighter future for urban education.

 The Education Trust

 The achievement gap in America is greatly influenced by race, class and background — all factors that can be hard to address.
 Still, The Education Trust is on a mission to tackle these challenges.
 In its fight for equity, The Education Trust gives a voice to underfunded schools, LGBTQ students of color and low-income students, just to name a few.
+As of 2023, the organization is active in eight states: Washington, California, Texas, Louisiana, Tennessee, Michigan, New York, and Massachusetts.

 Digital Promise